posva/vue-motion/docs/README.md

 and that automatically adapt to its target value.
 These kind of _animations_ can help with **fluid** interfaces.

+## Why do I need this?

+You may think you got covered by using Vue `transition` with CSS transitions, there's one big problem about CSS transition, and more specifically about using easing functions: interrupting a transition in the middle to play a different one makes the animation look floppy and unnatural.
+This is is because every easing requires you to define **how long a transition** takes. **Vue Motion doesn't**, let the transition takes the time it needs but control how it should behave!

 ## Installation

 You can install Vue Motion as any other plugin: